alicegoldfuss/oncall-handbook/optimizing_rotations.md

     * The duration determines the length of errands a watch-stander can perform while on-call.
     * Impact can be lessened if escalating to secondary is destigmatized.
     * Holding both primary and secondary, if used, to the same response time doubles the life disruption for the team.
     * Not all rotations formally define this.
-Many informally define it as the "unackowledged escalation" time when an alarm automatically bumps up to the secondary person.
+Many informally define it as the "unackowledged [escalation][escalation]" time when an alarm automatically bumps up to the secondary person.

 ### Average time-to-resolve:
 How long, on average, it takes to resolve a page.